craysiii/PathExplorer/README.md

 DUE TO THE NATURE OF THIS PROGRAM, YOU MUST RUN AS ADMINISTRATOR.
 THE PROGRAM WILL NOT SAVE IF YOU ARE NOT RUNNING AS ADMINISTRATOR.

-Hope you enjoy. - Charles
+Hope you enjoy.

+PathExplorer uses an MIT License.
+More can be found in LICENSE.